How To Freeze Sourdough Bread

 - Preheat the oven to 375f

-- Spritz the entire loaf with water, don’t be too cheap but don’t be overly generous either.
+- Spritz the entire loaf with water, don’t be too cheap but don’t be overly generous and soak the loaf to sogginess either.

 - Place the loaf into the preheated oven for 10-15 minutes.